muntorg/munt-official/INSTALL.md

 Building
 ================

-See [build instructions](./doc/building.md) for instructions on building Gulden.
+See [build instructions](./doc/building.md) for instructions on building Munt.